Orban's party signals crackdown after victory in Hungary

 A Fidesz spokesman told state radio on Monday: “After parliament is formed, at the end of April ... in early May in the next parliament session we can start work ... that is needed in the interest of the country, which could be the Stop Soros legal package.”

-The proposed legislation is part of Orban’s campaign targeting Hungarian born U.S. financier George Soros, whose philanthropy aims to bolster liberal and open-border values.
+The proposed legislation is part of Orban’s campaign targeting Hungarian-born U.S. financier George Soros, whose philanthropy aims to bolster liberal and open-border values.

-Among the measures floated before the election were mandatory registration of some non-governmental organizations that “support illegal immigration” and a 25 percent tax to be imposed on foreign donations that such NGOs collect, as well as restraining orders that preclude activists from approaching the EU’s external borders in Hungary.
+According to the bill submitted to parliament before the election, it would impose a 25 percent tax on foreign donations to NGOs that the government says back migration in Hungary.

-Those borders have been fortified since a migrant influx in 2015, when hundreds of thousands of people fled wars and poverty in the Middle East and Africa.

-One non-governmental organization described the prospect of the bill as “terrifyingly serious”.
+Their activity would have to be approved by the interior minister, who could deny permission if he saw a “national security risk”.

 Last month, Orban told state radio the government had drafted the bill because activists were being paid by Soros to “transform Hungary into an immigrant country”.

-Soros has rejected the government campaign against him as “distortions and lies” meant to create a false external enemy.
+Soros has rejected the campaign against him as “distortions and lies”.

-Analysts at HSBC said Orban’s strong mandate “could be problematic if it serves to embolden its nationalistic policies and strengthens its hand in its arguments with the EU over the rule of law or migration”.
+Analysts at Hungarian think tank Political Capital said Orban’s election landslide reflected the success of his efforts to consolidate power around Fidesz, which controls state media and regional newspapers via business allies.

+“Hungary has become a successful laboratory of illiberal governance with an institutional system tailor-made to serve Fidesz’s purposes and goals,” it said.

+Indeed, the Organisation for Security and Co-operation in Europe watchdog said parties could not compete on an equal basis in the election, which was held in an adverse climate as freedom of the media and association were restricted.

+“Voters had a wide range of political options, but intimidating and xenophobic rhetoric, media bias and opaque campaign financing constricted the space for genuine political debate,” the OSCE, which monitored the vote, said.
+It said the technical administration of the election had been transparent.

-A spokesman said European Commission President Jean-Claude Juncker would write to Orban to congratulate him on his victory.
+A spokesman said European Commission President Jean-Claude Juncker would write to Orban to congratulate him on his victory and emphasise that defending democracy and values was the common duty of all member states with no exception.

-“The people of Hungary have voted yesterday and the European Union is a union of democracy and values,” the European Commission spokesman added.

-“President Juncker and the Commission feel that defending these principles and defending these values is the common duty of all member states with no exception.”
+European Council President Donald Tusk said in a statement: “During your renewed term as prime minister I count on you to play a constructive role in maintaining our unity in the EU.”

 German Chancellor Angela Merkel congratulated Orban, a German government spokesman said, adding she would work with his new government despite differences on migration.